Skip to content

 Colonoscopy

-Unlike an endoscopy, colonoscopies involve the insertion of a tube into a patient’s colon or rectum.
+Unlike an endoscopy, a specialist performs colonoscopy by inserting the scope intoa patient’s colon or rectum.
 Adults aged 40 and older are at a higher risk of colon cancer or cancerous polyps.
 It is ideal for them to undergo a colonoscopy, as it helps determine abnormalities in the colon and rectum.
 Some symptoms include:

 Cystoscopy